particle1331/ok-transformer/README.md

 ## References

-* Datasets in `/input` folder is from the repo https://github.com/pplonski/datasets-for-start/blob/master/LICENSE.
+* Datasets in the `/input` folder is from the repo https://github.com/pplonski/datasets-for-start/blob/master/LICENSE.